adwaitr/adwaitr/README.md

 ### Introduction
 <p align="justified">
 I'm a senior undergraduate at <a href="https://en.wikipedia.org/wiki/SIES_Graduate_School_of_Technology">SIES GST</a> focusing on various applications of Machine Learning, Data Science & Artificial General Intelligence.
-I primarily work in Python and R.
+I primarily work in Python and R.<br>
 I'm currently involved in developing projects on <a href="https://github.com/adwaitr/AlgorithmicSecuritiesAnalysisPython-ASAP-">Finance</a>, Economics & Policy.
-I have a deep-rooted interest in philosophy, politics & history.
+I have a deep-rooted interest in philosophy, politics & history.<br>
 I'm open to any collaborations in the fields mentioned above ⚡.
 </p>